faith79-create/POWER-BI-CLUB-CAPSTONE-PROJECT/README.md

 Sales by channels and demographics

-The dashboard is built with Excel (Pivot Tables, Charts, and Power Query) / Power BI, designed for management reporting and business intelligence.
+The dashboard is built with ( Charts, and Power Query & DAX Functions) / Power BI, designed for management reporting and business intelligence.

 🛠️ Tools & Technologies